wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-decide-when-implement-direct-routing/includes/2-expand-voice-capabilities-teams.md

 - You want to use Microsoft Calling Plans as well as Direct Routing.
 - You want a controlled migration of non-Microsoft endpoints to Microsoft Teams.

-## What other options are available
+## What other options are available?

 :::image type="content" source="../media/2-teams-direct-routing.png" alt-text="Direct Routing and Teams":::

 Microsoft Calling Plans is an alternative to Direct Routing.
 It's available in many, but not all countries.
 If Calling Plans isn't available in your country, Direct Routing is the alternative.

-## What infrastructure do I need
+## What infrastructure do I need?

 To implement Direct Routing, you must have a certified Session Border Controller (SBC).
 The SBC connects your PSTN infrastructure to the Microsoft Teams Phone System.